This post contains affiliate links. For more information, please read our disclosure policy.

 Zermatt is also close to Matterhorn, the iconic mountaintop of Switzerland.
 It has a unique pyramid-like shape.

 Swiss National Park

 Nestled in the Western Rhaetian Alps, Swiss National Park covers an area of 170 square kilometers.
 Established in 1914, this national park houses a large number of hiking trails, varied in difficulty levels.

-The easiest treks require no specific skill or equipment.
-While the most challenging ones can only be passed by those, who have mastered technical hiking skill.
+The easiest treks require no specific skill or equipment, while the most challenging ones can only be passed by those who have mastered technical hiking skills.